Vanilla Installation

 Putting everything together and booting the GNU Health Server

-Once you have configured the three elements (Trytond server, uwsgi and NGINX) is time to put in into production
+Once you have configured Gunicorn and nginx, is time to put in into production

 Installation of the GNU Health Client